richorama/muon/readme.md

  1. Integrates with twitter for authentication.
  1. Allow public read/write access, or limit access to selected users.
  1. Use markdown to edit articles.
- 1. Ideal for small teams to collaborate on documentation.
+ 1. Ideal for small teams collaborating on documentation.
+ 1. It's really fast and simple!

 # Installation instructions